 Modified versions of crypto wallet apps used with emulators and simulators, or on device malware can be used by hackers to create fake accounts, perform malicious trades, or transfer cryptocurrency from one wallet app to another.
 Some less recent reports also show that hackers can abuse Android Debug Bridge (ADB) ports on Android phones to carry out this class of attack.
 To protect against this class of attack, it’s recommended to implement runtime application self protection (RASP) methods, particularly anti-tampering, anti-debugging and preventing emulator protections.
 Best practices would also suggest that, to truly guard against cryptojacking and similar attacks, production versions of crypto wallet apps include defense to malicious use of ADB.

-We’d Love to Help Stop the 5 Cyber Attack Vectors Aimed at Crypto Wallets
+Let Appdome Help Stop the 5 Cyber Attacks Aimed at Crypto Wallets